-PRACTICING: OBSERVE, DESCRIBE, PARTICIPATE

-Try some of the following exercises and then write down a few words to describe your experience.
+PRACTICING: OBSERVE, DESCRIBE, PARTICIPATE Try some of the following exercises and then write down a few words to describe your experience.

-Attend to and tr y to sense your feet, your stomach and you r shoulders.
+Attend to and try to sense your feet, your stomach and your shoulders.
 What do you notice?

 Stroke your finger just above your lip, then stop stroking and notice how long it takes before you can't sense your upper lip any longer.
 What did you notice?

-Listen to the sou unds in the room.
+Listen to the sounds in the room.
 What did you notice?

-feelings are clouds.
+Imagine your mind is the sky and thoughts, sensations and/or feelings are clouds.
 Gently notice each cloud as it drifts by (or scurries by).
 What happened in your mind?